 FBI and CISA encourage critical infrastructure organizations to implement the recommendations in the joint CSA to reduce the likelihood and impact of AvosLocker ransomware and other ransomware incidents.
 For more information, see CISA’s #StopRansomware webpage.

-CISA released four Industrial Control Systems (ICS) advisories on October 24, 2024.
+CISA released seven Industrial Control Systems (ICS) advisories on June 5, 2025.
 These advisories provide…

-CISA has added two new vulnerabilities to its Known Exploited Vulnerabilities Catalog, based on evidence of…
+CISA has added one new vulnerability to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence…

-CISA has added one new vulnerability to its Known Exploited Vulnerabilities Catalog, based on evidence of…
+CISA has added three new vulnerabilities to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence…

-CISA has added one new vulnerability to its Known Exploited Vulnerabilities Catalog, based on evidence of…
+CISA added five new vulnerabilities to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence of…

 This website uses cookies.